outaagunga/documentation/blog_news_guide.md

 Prompt:
 > “Fact-check and summarize the information landscape for [Specific Topic, Event, or Claim].
 Use only reputable, non-partisan news sources, academic institutions, or official government pages.
 > Present the findings in four distinct bulleted sections:
-> 1. Key Confirmed Facts (cite source type, e.g., 'Official Gov Report'),
+> 1. Key Confirmed Facts (cite source type, e.g., 'Official Gov Report'.
+Provide working URL link to access the source or extract),
 > 2. Disputed Claims/Misinformation to AVOID,
 > 3. Unconfirmed/ Developing Angles,
 > 4. Direct Official Statements/Quotes (with speaker and context).”